 The schedule of employers' net pension liability shows the percentage of the Fund's employers' net pension liability as a percentage of covered payroll.
 The employers' net pension liability is the liability of contributing employers to members for benefits provided through the Fund.
-Covered payroll is the payroll of all employees that are provided with benefits through the Fund.
+Covered payroll is the payroll on which contributions to the Fund are based.